swcarpentry/training-course/_submissions/round-09/4/2014-06-03-motivation-video-perl-grep.md

   - perl
   - Video
 ---
-Here&#8217;s my motivation video for Perl Grep.
-Sorry it&#8217;s a bit longer than the 3 minutes we were supposed to keep to &#8211; it seems like plenty of time until you come to do it!
+Here's my motivation video for Perl Grep.
+Sorry it's a bit longer than the 3 minutes we were supposed to keep to --- it seems like plenty of time until you come to do it!

-To watch the video, I&#8217;d recommend that you click on &#8216;YouTube&#8217;, wait for YouTube to launch.
-Then pause the video, select 720pHd from the settings and watch as &#8216;Large Player&#8217;.
+To watch the video, I'd recommend that you click on 'YouTube', wait for YouTube to launch.
+Then pause the video, select 720pHd from the settings and watch as 'Large Player'.